Buying or Selling Wastewater by- or recovered products

 Get cheaper production inputs such as clean water, fertilizers, renewable energy, fertilisers …etc from transformed wastewater.

 Sellers of WasteWater By-or Recovered Products

 We proactively find buyers of wastewater by-products for our members.
 The off-takers of those products can be end-consumers off goods or services embedding inputs from transformed wastewater.

 Water is the common element of every good and service.

 The value and level of cleanliness of reclaimed water depend on the item or service produced thanks to this water.

 Renewable and clean energy can be generated thanks to wastewater.

-For example, algae can grow on wastewater, clean it and be transformed into biofuel and/or treated wastewater can be used for gravity energy.
+For example, algae can grow on wastewater, clean it and be transformed into biofuel and/or treated wastewater can be used for hydro power.